Manufacturing Career Spotlight: Beyond the Plant Floor

 Without my internship and the early exposure I received to the world of manufacturing, I wouldn’t be able to execute my job the way I do today.
 For young adults looking to get ahead of the curve, the manufacturing industry and a manufacturing career provides an experience that will propel you to achieve success, no matter where you end up.

-Jacob Money is an Account Manager for Advanced Technology Services.
+Jacob Money is an Sales Executive for Advanced Technology Services.